socrabytes/bash-scripts/zsh/README.md

 ### Overview

-`theme-manager.sh` is a Bash script designed to help manage and categorize Zsh themes automatically.
+`theme-manager.sh` is a shell `.zsh` script designed to help manage and categorize Zsh themes automatically.
 This script is particularly useful for users who have just installed Oh My Zsh and set their `ZSH_THEME="random"`, which shuffles through different themes each time a new shell instance is opened.
 The script captures the currently loaded theme and, upon exiting the shell, prompts the user to categorize the theme as "Liked" or "Disliked."
 It will continue running until all available themes have been categorized.

 ### Features